FumoFridayOfficial/TouhouMugenKai/README.md

 6. Press play and play your favourite game.

 ## Contributing
 Contributions to Touhou Mugen-kai are welcome!
-If you have any bug reports, feature requests, or improvements, please submit them as issues or create pull requests. please [follow the guidelines for contributing](CONTRIBUTING.md)(needs work on it) and submit a pull request.
+If you have any bug reports, feature requests, or improvements, please submit them as issues or create pull requests. please [follow the guidelines for contributing](CONTRIBUTING.md) and submit a pull request.

 ## Acknowledgements